milestonesys/mipsdk-samples-protocol/RestfulCommunicationPython/README.md

 ---
-description: This sample demonstrates how to access a RESTful API through the API Gateway from a Python-based application.
+description: This sample demonstrates how to access the RESTful Config API through the API Gateway from a Python-based application.
 keywords:
 - Protocol integration
-- RESTful communication
+- RESTful Config API
 - API Gateway
 - Identity Provider
 lang: en-US
 title: RESTful Communication - Python
 ---

-# RESTful Communication - Python
+# RESTful Config API - Python

 This sample shows how to use the RESTful API Gateway from a Python application.
 It demonstrates basic CRUD operations, asynchronously invoking a task, checking up on the task status, and duplicating a rule.